OOI-RCA-APL/ceres/docs/installing.md

 Ceres ships pre-built wheels for Linux (x86_64 and aarch64), macOS (Apple Silicon and Intel), and Windows (x64), for both the standard and free-threaded CPython builds, so installing never compiles anything.
-On a platform without a pre-built wheel, the install falls back to building from source, which requires a [Rust](https://rustup.rs) toolchain, and the `ceres` command is then available as `python -m ceres`.
+On a platform without a pre-built wheel, the install falls back to building from source, which requires [rustup](https://rustup.rs) and takes a while, but produces the same result, the build pins its own toolchain and the `ceres` command is included. `python -m ceres` remains available as an alternative invocation.

 ## Installing a Specific Version